On the Computational Complexity of Non-dictatorial Aggregation: Preliminaries and Earlier Work

-Let $n\geq 2$ represent the number of individuals.
-We view the elements of $X^n$ as $n\times m$ matrices that represent the choices of all individuals over every issue.
-The element $x_j^i$ of such a matrix will be the choice of the $i$-th individual over the $j$-th issue, for $i=1,\ldots,n$ and $j=1,\ldots,m$.
+Let $n\geq 2$ be the number of individuals.
+We view each element $x$ of $X^n$ as a $n\times m$ matrix that represent the choices of all individuals over every issue.
+The element $x_j^i$ of such a matrix $x$ will be the choice of the $i$-th individual over the $j$-th issue, for $i=1,\ldots,n$ and $j=1,\ldots,m$.
 The $i$-th row $x^i$ will represent the choices of the $i$-th individual over every issue, $i=1,\ldots,n$, and the $j$-th column $x_j$ the choices of every individual over the $j$-th issue, $j=1,\ldots,m$.